 In recent years, Andrew has published and lectured extensively on the use and importance of ‘multi-literacies’ for tertiary students.
-He has published two papers on the ‘multiliteracies framework’ he developed and was invited in 2015 by the New South Wales Department of Education to give a keynote address to literacy leaders in Sydney.
-In 2017 he will present a guest lecture on his multiliteracies framework to staff and students at the Auckland University of Technology.
-In addition, the Auckland University of Technology has invited him to review the topic they have implemented using his framework.
+He has published two papers on the ‘multiliteracies framework’ he developed, and was invited in 2015 by the New South Wales Department of Education to give a keynote address to literacy leaders in Sydney.
+In 2017 he presented a guest lecture on his multiliteracies framework to staff and students at the Auckland University of Technology.
+In addition, the Auckland University of Technology invited him to review the topic they have implemented using his framework.

 Alongside his educational research, Andrew has also written and presented extensively on arts-based research at international symposia and in academic journals.
 His research interests include graphic texts, memoir, creative non-fiction, autoethnography, and critical and creative approaches to research.
 Andrew uses Derrida’s theories on ‘picto-ideo-phonographic’ writing to create multimodal and nonlinear texts.
 His work challenges the ‘prose-centrism’ of traditional university research by incorporating images and design into its meaning-making process.
 Andrew supports the expansion of the term ‘writing’ to include ‘non-verbal’ and ‘graphic’ elements as readily as it currently embraces words and prose.